 A diagnostic statement identifying the specific disability, including identification of how the condition substantially impairs a life function, the date of the current evaluation, and the date of original diagnosis.
 Psychiatric diagnoses, including ADD/ADHD, must include the DSM-IV diagnosis and a summary of current symptoms.
 Clear identification of a disability is necessary.
 Language indicating individual learning styles or difficulties or the possibility of a disability or diagnosis is not sufficient.

 Disability documentation is considered confidential information and does not become part of a student's permanent educational record.
 In accordance with federal and state law, the college shall maintain confidentiality of student records.
-All documentation and records will be maintained in the Office of the Access and Equity Coordinator.
+All documentation and records will be maintained in the Office of Access and Equity Services.

 Documentation and questions should be addressed to: